scalameta/metals/docs/contributors/updating-website.md

 - [sbt-docusaurus](https://olafurpg.github.io/sbt-docusaurus/), to publish the
   Docusaurus page to GitHub from the sbt shell.
-- [mdoc](https://github.com/olafurpg/mdoc), to type-check and interpret Scala code fences.
+- [mdoc](https://github.com/scalameta/mdoc), to type-check and interpret Scala code fences.

-The first step is then to preprocess the markdown files.
+The first step is to then preprocess the markdown files.
 You can do it with:

 ```sh
 sbt